-Keeping active and exercising is not only beneficial to our own physical journeys to wellness, but it helps boost our immune systems as well.
+Keeping active and exercising is not only beneficial to our own physical journeys to wellness, but it also helps boost our immune systems.
 Harvard Health attributes exercise with improving cardiovascular health, lowering blood pressure, maintaining body weight and protecting against a variety of diseases by promoting good circulation.
-When we have good circulation, the cells and substances in our immune systems more easily move through our bodies, doing their job efficiently.
-So, although your social life is on hold right now, don’t put a pause on your health!
-It’s important to stay healthy now more than ever.

 1. Home Workouts

 You’ve probably been seeing home workouts and activities everywhere!
 It can even get overwhelming to sift through all the options.
-If your own gym is not offering online classes during this interim period, then Instagram might just become your best friend!
-Everyone from fitness influencers to celebrity trainers are offering free, online in-home workouts for people to safely do while social distancing.
+If your own gym does not offer online classes, then Instagram might just become your best friend!
+Everyone from fitness influencers to celebrity trainers are offering free, online in-home workouts for people to do at home.
 Jeanette Jenkins, owner and founder of The Hollywood Trainer fitness club, has trained a variety of stars and posts great workouts on her Instagram.